 Before installing ServerProtect for Linux, verify that your Linux distribution and kernel are supported by this release.
 (See Supported Distributions and Kernels on page 1-2).
 If your kernel is not listed in the System Requirements section in this chapter, follow the procedure in the Installing a Kernel Hook Module Package section to install the Kernel Hook Module (KHM) that corresponds to your Linux system.

-Note: Before you install ServerProtect on your Linux computer, make sure the following dependent packages are installed (The package version may change in future CentOS 6 releases):
+Note: When you install ServerProtect on an x86\64 or i686 based Linux computer, make sure the following 32-bit libraries are installed: